-As of September 30, 2016, our total indebtedness was approximately \$24.2 million, including a revolving line of credit of \$3.5 million, convertible notes payable of \$3.7 million, non-convertible notes payable of \$1.4 million, related party notes payable of \$3.6 million, bank loans of \$8.0 million and mortgage of \$4.0 million.
-Approximately \$7.9 million of such debt is classified as current and approximately \$3.7 million of such debt is convertible into shares of our common stock.
-This substantial debt could have important consequences, including the following: (i) a substantial portion of our cash flow from operations may be dedicated to the payment of principal and interest on indebtedness, thereby reducing the funds available for operations, future business opportunities and capital expenditures; (ii) our ability to obtain additional financing for working capital, debt service requirements and general corporate purposes in the future may be limited; (iii) we may face a competitive disadvantage to lesser leveraged competitors; (iv) our debt service requirements could make it more difficult to satisfy other financial obligations; and (v) we may be vulnerable in a downturn in general economic conditions or in our business and we may be unable to carry out activities that are important to our growth.
+As of September 30, 2017, our total indebtedness was approximately \$16 million, including a revolving line of credit of \$4.5 million, convertible notes payable of \$751,853, bank loans of \$6.5 million and mortgage of \$4.0 million.
+Approximately \$2.1 million of such debt is classified as current and approximately \$220,000 of such debt is convertible into shares of our common stock.
+This substantial debt could have important consequences, including the following: (i) a substantial portion of our cash flow from operations may be dedicated to the payment of principal and interest on indebtedness, thereby reducing the funds available for operations, future business opportunities and capital expenditures; (ii) our ability to obtain additional financing for working capital, debt service requirements and general corporate purposes in the future may be limited; (iii) we may face a competitive disadvantage to lesser leveraged competitors; (iv) our debt service requirements could make it more difficult to satisfy other financial obligations; (v) The number of shares of common stock into which the existing convertible notes may be converted into might increase without an upper bound as a consequence of the fluctuating conversion rate that is 75% or 80% of the weighted average market price at the time of conversion. and (v) we may be vulnerable in a downturn in general economic conditions or in our business and we may be unable to carry out activities that are important to our growth.